-For the average amateur adult male, the average score is a 96.
+For the average amateur adult male, 96 is what an average golf score looks like.
 For a woman, the average score is shooting a 108.

-Other websites have found and claim the national average golf score is around 100 strokes which is close between the 96 and 108 cited above.
+Other websites have found and claimed the national average golf score is around 100 strokes which is close between the 96 and 108 cited above.